What Is Springboard?

 4. Have you taken a Springboard course in the last 2 years?

-5. If you have, what course(s) and what level was it/were they (i.e. Level 6/7/8)?
+5. If yes, what course(s) and at what level (e.g., Level 6/7/8)?

-• Log in to the Springboard website
+• Log in to the Springboard website.

-• Select “Applications” from the drop-down menu
+• Select “Applications” from the drop-down menu.

 Does That Mean I can Apply for a GetReskilled Course Free of Charge?